oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/NAEphthalene.md

 He was born in November 21, 2010.
 He is a cisgender and an asexual gay male (he/him).
 (He is gay cus he hates women and likes men, but asexual cus he jackassery)
 If skin color mattered, he white.

-[This](panasonic-amber-gemstone-ironoxide-deice-2010_cs-ne9lke.pdf) is NAEpthalene's reference manual.
+[This](../../../_Attachments/PDFFiles/NAEphthalene/NAEphthalene-om.pdf) and [That](../../../_Attachments/PDFFiles/NAEphthalene/NAEphthalene-sm.pdf) is NAEpthalene's reference manual.

 ### Name